Scotbotics/Scotbotics/README.md

 5. To create a new file go to where the resporitory name is and click the plus sign.
 You can then name your code file, put in the code and hit commit.

 6. Github IS NOT AN IDE.
 You cannot test your code in this, put your code in after you know it works.
+Please check it through andorid studio

 7. All code is available for your own use, just give the author some some credit and feel free to edit it.
 If you would like to change the code you have two options.